Bluetooth-Compose/Bluetooth-Compose/README.md

 #### Milestones

-1. Kotlin Multiplatform Consumption of a Separate Unity Module
+1. Kotlin Multiplatform Consumption of a Separate Unity AR Module
 1. The Creation of a Machine Learning Object-detectable 3d Printed Bluetooth Device Container
 1. The Inbuilt Capability of the Ar Module to Detect the 3d Printed Bluetooth Device Container
 1. The Creation and Consumption of a Preliminary bluetooth-compose.yml File With Object Detection Capability